Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 Every believer has their own personal reasons to give thanks to God in their past, present and future, but in hard times, those reasons may be hard to think of.
 But entering His gates with thanksgiving in your heart is the key that opens the door to His presence and you’ll need that to keep your faith strong as you journey through your life!

-THE PAST: Give Thanks to the Lord for What He Has Done
+In Your Past: Giving Thanks to the Lord for What He has Done

 According to Psalm 18, David recalled the past events of his life and saw the hand of God upon him.
 God has always been faithful to His Word and when you align your life according to His will, the promises He made in His Word are yours – and He will stand by them.